SHADY GROVE RABBITRY

 Teddywidder is an extremely rare German rabbit breed that goes by several names including; Teddyzwerg, Teddykaninchen and Teddy Dwarf Rabbit.
 They are a dwarf breed that grows to about 2.5-3.5 lbs full grown.
 They have floppy ears and extremely long (2+") soft wool fur that grows all over their entire body, including their face and ears.
 They have two wool and two main genes, which is what makes them fluffy all over.

 In the U.S. there is an American Teddywidder version being created that does not use European lineage.
 We have both European and American lines in our heard does and bucks.
+We have mostly Europeans though.

 Teddywidders are lap bunnies!
 They are extremely docile and are absolutely amazing little fluff balls of love!
 They thrive on being cuddled and held, which makes them ideal companion and therapy pets.
 They do require maintenance to keep them mat free.
 We do suggest keeping your Teddywidder bunny in a Lion Cut if you want to keep them at an easy care 3 out of 5 level of maintenance.